An energy audit is performed using a calculator and computer

 Energy audits are such a powerful tool because they prevent property owners from wasting their resources addressing the wrong problems.
 For example, you might think inefficient light bulbs suck most energy in your home, where in fact, the worst energy hog might be the pool pump driving more often than needed.

-Additionally, professional energy auditors also have insights and equipment required to identify and fix smaller, unusual issues that you might have never noticed before.
+Additionally, professional energy auditors have the insights and equipment to identify and fix smaller, unusual issues you might have never noticed.

-The fridge in your garage, for instance, consumes energy even when empty.
+For instance, the fridge in your garage consumes energy even when empty.
 Likewise, several other appliances continue sucking power even when not necessary.
-Such invaluable information can save you significantly on your utility bills.
+Such invaluable information can save you significantly on your utility costs.

 The plug of an appliance is juxtaposed with stacks of quarters in the background, indicating savings by unplugging devices

-Moreover, energy-efficient properties are the most sought-after and comfortable living spaces.
+Moreover, energy efficient properties are the most sought-after and comfortable living spaces preferred by home buyers.
 Plus, your property’s new owners will probably want to save just as much on energy bills as you.

-Whether you pick the DIY route or decide to call up a professional energy auditor, one thing is certain: you’ll be saving both energy and money while making your property a safer and healthier place to live.
+Whether you pick the DIY route or decide to call up a professional energy auditor, one thing is certain: you’ll save both energy and money while making your property a safer and healthier place to live.

 Three Types of Energy Audits